 About 105,000 probate records survive in the Wiltshire and Swindon Archives, these being the records of the various courts of the Diocese of Salisbury.
 The diocesan probate records are concerned generally with people of a lower social status than those whose wills were proved in the PCC.
 They were mostly from the ranks of farmers, yeomen, tradesmen and artisans.
 The records of the diocesan courts normally span the period from the 16th or 17th century to 1858.
 The main courts were the Bishop's (Consistory) Court, the two Archdeaconry courts (Archdeacon of Wilts in the north of the county; Archdeacon of Sarum in the south of the county), the Sub-Dean's court covering Salisbury and Stratford-sub-Castle, and the Dean's court.
 In addition, there were several small jurisdictions covering either a single parish or group of parishes, attached to various lay or clerical dignitaries.
 As a result, there are records for 28 different jurisdictions in the Archives, covering the whole of Wiltshire, parts of Dorset and Berkshire and the Devon parish of Uffculme.
 In spite of the transfer of the deaneries of Malmesbury and Cricklade to Bristol Diocese in 1836, wills from these areas continued to be proved in the courts of the Archdeacon of Wiltshire and Bishop of Salisbury.
 The situation is complicated by the 'inhibition' or taking-over of the jurisdiction of most of the lower level courts every three years by the Bishop's or Dean's courts for a period of about six months.

-The Wiltshire Wills website is being replaced from early December 2017 by the publication of images of all the wills from the Diocese of Salisbury on the Ancestry website, which is available free of charge in WSHC and local libraries.
+The Wiltshire Wills website is being replaced by the publication of images of all the wills from the Diocese of Salisbury on the Ancestry website, which is available free of charge in WSHC and local libraries.
 Most are original wills and bonds, that is those actually signed by the testator or administrator, although some wills survive only as copies entered in registers.

 Wills vary enormously in content and format but at their best can be unique sources of genealogical information.
 Administration bonds give only names of next-of-kin and of two or three 'bondsmen' (sureties), who might or might not be relatives.
 Inventories of the dead person's goods and chattels may also survive, though these are rarely found after about 1750.